What does homeowners insurance cover?

 When choosing the right homeowners insurance company, the cost of coverage is just one factor.
 Each person has different criteria they want their insurance company to meet, whether it’s 24/7 claims response, online and mobile accessibility or the ability to speak with a dedicated agent who recognizes their name each time they call.

-If you have unique coverage needs or home characteristics, such as living in a historic home, consider a company that has special endorsements that fit your needs.
-Knowing how to choose the best home insurance company for you will ensure you’re financially protected if a loss occurs.
+If you have unique coverage needs or home characteristics, such as living in a historic home, consider a company that offers special endorsements that fit your needs.
+Knowing how to choose the best home insurance company for you will help ensure you’re financially protected if a loss occurs.

 Learn more: Affordable home insurance companies